fenkl12/injeracardgame-gird-method/README.md

 # Acknowledgments

 Thanks to all for trying the game out
-The inspiration behind the game is for a JS learning project and also trying to recreate a simple game I have many memories playing thought my childhood.
+The inspiration behind the game is for a JS learning project and also trying to recreate a simple game I have many childhood memories playing.
 Any feedback is welcome.